bvaughn/task-runner/README.md

 Tasks have 5 basic states, enumerated in TaskState.
 The diagram below shows these states and how they are related.
 Each time a task changes state it invokes all registered callbacks that are associated with that state.
 Available callbacks are enumerated in TaskEvent.

 <img src="https://s3.amazonaws.com/media.briandavidvaughn.com/images/task-runner-task-lifecycle.png" width="625" height="330" title="Task Runner: Task Lifecycle">

+## Task Runner compatibility

+This library is built with the [Closure Compiler](https://github.com/google/closure-compiler).
+It uses a subset of the [Closure Library](https://github.com/google/closure-library) runtime (included with the distro) so that it can be used with any JavaScript framework- Angular, React, jQuery, etc.

+If your project uses the full Closure library, you should use the Task Runner source and let Closure compile it along with the rest of your application.

 ## Task Runner automated tests